 - Full-Service Restaurants: 81

 Do you also want to start with a CSAT score to get to know your customers better?
-Don’t hesitate to ask for a free demo of our platform and test it!
+Don’t hesitate to ask for a free demo of our platform!